 I’ve been growing my own tomatoes for years but can’t believe that I’ve only just found out how to multiply your tomato plants in this way!

-This handy trick appeals on so many levels: the cuttings needed to make the new plants are just the unwanted side shoots from the original mother plant, that would normally just end up on the compost heap.
-So you are not sacrificing anything, just putting the whole plant to good use.
-This method is also a lot quicker than planting direct from seed, because the little plantlets will give you a head start.
+This handy trick appeals on so many levels.
+The cuttings that you use to make the new plants are just the unwanted side shoots from the original mother plant, that would normally just end up on the compost heap.
+So you are not wasting anything, just putting the whole plant to good use.
+This method is also a lot quicker than planting directly from seed, because the little plantlets will give you a head start.

-When I read about this propagation method I knew it would work, as I had some great results last summer making lots more basil plants .
+I was optimistic that this idea would work, as I had some great results last summer making lots more basil plants .
 But since I grow them outside, and we live in the UK, I thought it might take too long and it would be too late to actually produce any ripe tomatoes.

 I needn’t have worried, because the cuttings in the picture above were put in water on a bright window sill for only one week, and tomato plants grow so quickly, they’ll be ready to plant out and flowering in no time at all.